On the number of principal ideals in d-tonal partition monoids: Introduction and description of the results

 In Section~\ref{s4} we relate our graded posets to combinatorics of partitions and in Section~\ref{s5} we makes precise the connection between the combinatorially defined data discussed in the paper and the algebraic structures which motivate our investigation.
 Combinatorics which underlines the algebraic structure allows us to determine $C_n^{(d)}$ for all $d$ and $n$ in terms of partitions with at most $d$ parts, see Theorem~\ref{thmdpart} in Section~\ref{s6}.
 As a corollary of this uniform description for all $d$, we obtain an alternative, simpler, description of $A028289$ using partitions with at most $3$ parts.

 {\bf Acknowledgements.} An essential part of the research was done during the visit of the third author to Leeds in October 2014, which was supported by EPSRC under grant EP/I038683/1.
 The paper was completed during the stay of the second and the third authors at the Institute Mittag-Leffler in the spring of 2015.
 The financial support and hospitality of both the University of Leeds and the Institute Mittag-Leffler are gratefully acknowledged.
 The first author is supported by the KRG via the HCDP Scholarship program.
 For the third author the research was partially supported by the Royal Swedish Academy of Sciences, Knut and Alice Wallenbergs Stiftelse and the Swedish Research Council.
+We thank M.~Kosuda for helpful discussions.
+We thank the referee for helpful comments and for pointing out several inaccuracies in the original version of the paper.